 More Southeast USA itinerary ideas

 Didn’t get enough urban madness?
 Start your route in the capital city of Georgia, Atlanta.
-The metropolis is of six million is the South’s most important cultural centre.
+The metropolis is of six million is the South’s most important cultural center.
 From its dining scene to its vast parklands, Atlanta is one of the region’s most surprising finds.

 Located off the Blue Ridge Parkway, Boone is a fantastic add-on to any North Carolina road trip.
 Start your visit at the Hickory Ridge History Museum in Daniel Boone Native Gardens.
 Boone is about 2 hours from Asheville via Blowing Rock.